 Here are tips on how to ensure your dryer is running efficiently.

-- Be sure to check your dryer’s lint trap often, as it can fill up quickly.
+- Check your dryer’s lint trap often, as it can fill up quickly.

 The lint trap is a screen that catches lint and other debris from entering your dryer.
-If the lint trap fills up, this can cause excess moisture to mix with the heat inside the dryer which will result in mold or mildew growth.
+If the lint trap fills up, this can cause excess moisture to mix with the heat inside the dryer, resulting in mold or mildew growth.
 Brushing the lint trap with a long-handled brush can help to remove the excess lint.

-If you find that your dryer is still not working properly, it may be time for a professional cleaning.
+If your dryer is still not working correctly, it may be time for a professional cleaning.
 You should also check the condition of your lint trap before each load.

 - Regularly check the exhaust vent for obstructions and regularly clean it.

 Dryers use an exhaust vent to help release the moisture and heat from your dryer.
-If dirt, lint, or other materials are blocking this vent it will cause a buildup of water inside your dryer which can lead to mold growth.
-You should check the exhaust vent for obstructions every time you use your dryer.
+If dirt, lint, or other materials block this vent, it will cause water buildup inside your dryer, leading to mold growth.
+You should check the exhaust vent for obstructions whenever you use your dryer.

-It is important that you clean the vent, too.
-You can do this by disconnecting it from your dryer and taking a vacuum to it or with a brush attachment on your hose.
+It would be best if you cleaned the vent, too.
+You can do this by disconnecting it from your dryer and taking a vacuum or with a brush attachment on your hose.

-Vent cap can keep your lint, pet hair, and other debris out of the exhaust vent.
-They are inexpensive and easy to install so you might want to consider getting one for your dryer.
-A cap can help keep these things from clogging up the vents which would cause water buildup in the dryer as well as increasing the risk of a fire hazard.
+A vent cap can keep your lint, pet hair, and other debris out of the exhaust vent.
+They are inexpensive and easy to install, so you should get one for your dryer.
+A cap can help keep these things from clogging up the vents, which would cause water buildup in the dryer and increase the risk of a fire hazard.

-We recommend that you keep it in the dryer when not using a vent cap.
-It will help to decrease lint and other small particles from clogging up your vents while keeping the rain out of the machine as well.
+We recommend keeping it in the dryer when not using a vent cap, and it will help to decrease lint and other small particles from clogging up your vents while keeping the rain out of the machine as well.

-- Fill the Drum, but don’t fill it all of the way.
+- Fill the Drum, but only fill it some of the way.

 Fill the drum until it’s a quarter to halfway full with clothes.
 The clothes need room to tumble and agitate without being squished against the sides of the drum or clogging up the door gasket.

-Filling your dryer too high will cause the clothes to not get tumble dried as well or they may even end up clogging your dryer.
+Filling your dryer too high will also prevent the clothes from getting tumble dried, or they may even end up clogging your dryer.
 It could also lead to a buildup of lint and dust on the inside walls of the machine, which poses an increased risk of fire hazard.

 - Clean out your dryer drum occasionally so it keeps working efficiently for you.

-It is important that you clean your dryer drum periodically, as this will prevent lint buildup and help to keep your clothes dry.
-Clean the inside of the drum with a vacuum cleaner on an attachment that is designed for tight spaces or clean it manually by moving the hose around the interior perimeter of your machine while wearing rubber gloves so you can get all those hard-to-reach spots.
+You must clean your dryer drum periodically, as this will prevent lint buildup and help keep your clothes dry.
+Clean the inside of the drum with a vacuum cleaner on an attachment designed for tight spaces, or clean it manually by moving the hose around the interior perimeter of your machine while wearing rubber gloves to get all those hard-to-reach spots.

-This solution should be used on a regular basis as it is an easy and inexpensive maintenance task that can keep your dryer running the way you need.
-We advise you to do this at least twice a year, but if you are noticing that your dryer is taking longer to dry clothes or blowing the lint out the vent in higher quantities then it’s time for more frequent cleanings.
+Regularly using this solution is an easy and inexpensive maintenance task that can help keep your dryer running how you need it to.
+We advise you to do this at least twice a year, but if you notice that your dryer is taking longer to dry clothes or blowing the lint out of the vent in higher quantities, then it’s time for more frequent cleanings.

-A well-maintained dryer is not only a necessary appliance to keep your family happy and clean, but it also helps you save money.
+A well-maintained dryer is not only a necessary appliance to keep your family happy and clean but also helps you save money.